petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 conference room for over three hours; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the agency brass make.
-Scariest three hours of my life, but I don't think their internal network auditing is anywhere near good enough to have caught me."
+Scariest three hours of my life, but I don't think their internal network auditing is anywhere near good enough to have caught me.
+So that's all I have, no real tech details."

 Skipper thought about it for a moment "So long as the public believes the slides are real I think we'll make an genuine impact."